Same-sex marriage in New Jersey

 amendment by Senator Robert Martin (R) which would have legalized same-sex

 marriage was also defeated.

-The law gives gay couples the same state rights, responsibilities and
+The law gives "civil unionized" same-sex couples the same state rights, responsibilities and

 obligations as opposite-sex married couples have received in a number of areas: